 Exclusion from school or work of contacts having received MMR

 Contacts who have previously received one documented dose of MMR and then receive their second dose of MMR within 72 hours after first exposure can go back to school or work.

 Non-immune contacts who have received their first documented MMR vaccination should be excluded for 14 days after their last exposure, unless they subsequently meet the criteria for immunity.

 If contacts receive their second MMR more than 72 hours after exposure, they should be excluded for 14 days after the last exposure to a person with measles.

-The Medical Officer of Health may decide in limited circumstances not to follow these exclusion recommendation.
-The Medical Officer of Health may allow a person back to school of work if the first dose of MMR is given within 72 hours of the first exposure, or the second dose of MMR is given greater than 72 hours of the first exposure if:
+The medical officer of health may decide in limited circumstances not to follow these exclusion recommendation.
+The medical officer of health may allow a person back to school of work if the first dose of MMR is given within 72 hours of the first exposure, or the second dose of MMR is given more than 72 hours after the first exposure if: